-Shoes are expensive and take a long time to wear out so if you are a man who wears a suit every day you are bound to have a few pairs pile up over the years.
+Shoes are expensive and take a long time to wear out so if you are a man who wears a suit (with or sans tie) frequently, you are bound to have a few pairs pile up over the years.
 However, this can quickly become an expensive proposition.
 Hence, this guide: Essential Shoes for Men.

 A quality pair of shoes might be one of the most expensive items in your wardrobe so you want to make sure that you aren’t wasting your money on items you won’t be able to wear or won’t want to wear in just a short amount of time.
 This is why you need to start thinking about which shoes are essential shoes for men and how to get the most bang for your buck.

 Having a bare bones idea of what shoes you need for your wardrobe will let you build a foundation of musts that you can craft to your style, and from there, you can add and replace shoes as you refine your sense of style.

 When it comes to the colors of shoes that are generally acceptable there are a surprisingly small number of colors, however their tones and combinations can be changed to create a multitude of looks.

 The traditional men’s shoe colors are black (and grey to some extent), brown and if you are getting stylish, oxblood, which is a dark brownish red color.
 Each color goes with a certain array of suit colors which are very important to keep in mind.
 Straying from these traditional shoe colors down the road is fine, but these are definitely the best for your essential shoe collection.

 When it comes to traditional suit colors, choosing a shoe color is fairly straightforward.
 Brown shoes go with brown, lighter gray, khaki, navy and other colored suits, while black shoes go with black, dark grey, khaki and sometimes lighter navy suits.
 There is a lot of overlap, but the main take away is brown shoes will usually contrast with your suit while black shoes should not unless in the case of khaki and navy suits.